Best Ways To Study

 Absorb The Information

 • Recite your notes.
-There’s a reason you took your notes these past few weeks – that’s probably the material that will be on the test!
-Start going back through the material, but don’t just read it.
-At the end of the page, practice reciting everything you just read to engage your long-term memorization.
+You took notes for a reason — that material will likely appear on the test!
+Review the content, but don’t just read it.
+At each page’s end, practice reciting what you just read to engage long-term memorization.

 • Organize the information.
-Regardless of whether or not you can bring notes with you to the test, organizing the information in a chart or grid can help you to identify differences and details that will better help you.
-Plus, just the simple act of writing the information will help tremendously to help you commit it to memory.
+Whether or not you can bring notes to the test, organizing information in charts or grids helps you identify differences and details.
+Plus, writing the information will help tremendously to commit it to memory.

 • Ask to be quizzed.
-It’s one thing to read the information, but then it’s quite another to have to explain it to someone out loud.
-Use this technique to see how thoroughly you really do understand the material.
+Reading information differs from explaining it aloud to someone.
+Use this technique to assess how thoroughly you understand the material.

 Eat And Stay Hydrated

-It’s important while you’re studying to not get so focused that you forget to eat and drink.
-Be sure to snack on some healthy food (like some fruit or veggies) and drink plenty of water.
+While studying, don’t become so focused that you forget to eat and drink.
+Snack on healthy foods (like fruit or vegetables) and drink plenty of water.

 Take Frequent Breaks

-Research from MIT recommends that you budget a 10-minute break for every 50 minutes of studying.
-Be sure it’s an active break too.
-Get up and move around, or do something else for five minutes like talk to a friend or play an instrument.
+Research from MIT recommends budgeting a 10-minute break for every 50 minutes of studying.
+Make it an active break — get up, move around, or spend five minutes doing something different like talking to a friend or playing an instrument.

 Keep Your Eyes On The Prize

-Even though it can be tempting to call it a night, close up your study session early, and turn on Netflix, don’t!
-Think about the test and what getting an A can do for your GPA.
-Honestly ask yourself: Am I ready for this?
-Using any of the techniques from above, you’ll know if you are or not.
+Though it’s tempting to end your study session early and turn on Netflix, resist!
+Consider the test and how earning an A could boost your GPA.
+Honestly assess: Am I ready for this?
+Using any techniques above, you’ll know if you are.

 Get Some Sleep

-No matter how much you study, you’re not likely going to do very well if you go into your test with anything less than a good night’s sleep.
-According to researchers at Harvard, be sure you get the recommended 7-8 hours by scheduling the start of your study session well in advance of when you should be going to bed.
+No matter how much you study, you won’t perform well without adequate sleep.
+According to researchers at Harvard, ensure you get the recommended 7-8 hours by scheduling your study session well before bedtime.

 The Big Test Day

-On the morning of the big day, its time to own it by putting your best foot forward.
+On the morning of the big day, it’s time to excel by putting your best foot forward.

 Studying For A Test